 The Research Unit on Pragmatic Ethics of Health of the Institute of Montreal Clinical Research Center (IRCM), in partnership with the Immunology Clinic of CHU-Ste Justine and the IRCM Primary Immunodeficiency clinic, is conducting a study to improve services for young people with primary immunodeficiency who leave pediatric health services to transfer to services health care for adults.
 We would like to know more about how services are offered and the impact of the availability of services for young adults and their caregivers.
 An advisory committee composed of these stakeholders will guide the researchers in this project.
 Data collection will involve interviews and surveys with the people involved and their families.

 Montreuil Marjorie, Bogossian Aline, Laberge-Perrault Emilie, Racine Eric.
 The ethics of participatory research approaches with children: a realist review.
 The Patient – Patient-Centered Outcomes Research.
-Under review.
+Accepted.

 Bogossian Aline, Majnemer Annette, Racine Eric.
 Contextualized autonomy in transitional care for young people with neurologic conditions: The role of the pediatric neurologist.
 Journal of Child Neurology, 2020; 35(8): 536-542.
 Pour plus d’informations.